YarinCardillo/ember-web-app/README.md

 - Audiophiles who want analog warmth without dedicated hardware
 - Music listeners looking to enhance PC/laptop audio
 - Audio enthusiasts interested in DSP and Web Audio API

+### Mobile Support

+Mobile users can power on the app and use the **Preview** feature to hear how it sounds.
+Mic input and device selection are disabled on mobile (virtual audio cables are desktop-only).

 ---